 All of us at Rainforest Rescue this past week were thrilled when Joe Reichl, our Daintree Land Manager, got word that for the first time in over forty years, an endangered Southern Cassowary was spotted south of the Daintree River!

-Many trees on this land are almost three metres high (nearly 10 feet) which sees them well positioned to start creating a canopy, and bringing the rainforest back to the way it was pre cultivation.
+Many trees on this land are almost three meters high (nearly 10 feet) which sees them well positioned to start creating a canopy and bringing the rainforest back to the way it was pre-cultivation.

 It was here that a juvenile Southern Cassowary was seen for the first time in decades – prompting Joe to acknowledge this as a huge win for restoration: